Ian Bradshaw: Permanent member

 After playing for Barbados in the 2004–05 Regional One-Day Competition, Bradshaw was selected for the VB Series in Australia.
 Though Bradshaw was the leading wicket-taker for West Indies, with nine wickets in six games, including three wickets in the final group stage game against Pakistan when a win would have seen the West Indies through to the final stages.
 However, though Bradshaw took three for 47 from his ten overs, Pakistan totalled 307 for eight, and Bradshaw was called in to bat with 51 required off 37 balls.
 His innings was not a repeat of the Champions Trophy effort, however, as he was bowled by Naved-ul-Hasan for a four-ball duck; West Indies lost by 30 runs as they were bowled out with eleven balls to spare.
 During the series, Bradshaw injured his heel and was out of cricket for a fortnight, missing Carib Beer Series matches in domestic cricket.

-Bradshaw continued to be an ODI specialist, playing all eight home ODIs (five against South Africa and three against Pakistan) during May 2005, and being on the losing side in all eight.
+Bradshaw continued to be an ODI specialist, playing all eight home ODIs (five against South Africa and three against Pakistan) during May 2005, and being on the losing team in all eight.
 His best performance in terms of bowling figures came in the rain-shortened second ODI at Sabina Park, where Bradshaw removed Graeme Smith and Jacques Kallis in his first three overs, and ended up with conceding 16 runs in six overs.
 However, no other West Indies bowler took wickets, leading to an eight-wicket defeat.

 Bradshaw was then selected for the 13-man Test squad to face Pakistan, and was "expected to make his Test debut", but suffered a viral infection and missed the first Test before being selected in the squad for the second match.
 However, despite West Indies going in with four seam bowlers, they left Bradshaw out of the team.

 A contract squabble between the West Indies Players' Association and the West Indies Cricket Board meant that several players, including Bradshaw, refused to sign contracts for the 2005 tour of Sri Lanka, and Bradshaw did thus not feature in the Indian Oil Cup ODI tournament during this tour.

 He thus got a break from international cricket until February 2006, as West Indies' November 2005 tour of Australia only included Tests.
 Bradshaw played all matches on the February and March tour of New Zealand, however: one Twenty20 International, where he bowled the final over with New Zealand requiring 17 to win, conceding 16 to set up a bowl-out, five ODIs, and three Tests.
 Once again, Bradshaw was West Indies' leading wicket-taker in the ODI series, this time shared with Dwayne Smith, but with a better economy rate than Smith.
 His rate of 5.27, however, was bettered by six New Zealand bowlers as New Zealand won the series 4–1.